+I think that May/June is my absolute favourite time!
+So many exciting things are happening in the garden and allotment and the weather is much sunnier.
+Great!
 I'm mostly going to write this blog in chronoligical order but have to start with the best thing that happened today.
 I was told on tuesday that I could have any fruit from a vacant plot that was about to be cleared - I asked about a fab gooseberry - old, so was going to be cleared, but FULL of fruit - and was told I could have it.
 So I went to the plot this morning (was there at 8.30am!) and dug it up.
 It's super!
 I am fully aware that it is totally the wrong time to transplant it, but prepared the ground well, and fully watered it in.
 I've got my fingers crossed that it makes it.

 To the back garden.
 My beloved rhododendron is looking glorious.
 This fella hasn't let me down since I hacked it back when we first moved in.